The Great Resignation has been in full swing for the past few years – and it's showing no signs of stopping just yet.

 So, if you’ve made the decision to quit your job, but you haven’t yet told your boss, because you’re not entirely sure how – here are the best next steps to take.

 Mamamia's People and Culture Manager, Nicolle Stuart and Talent Acquisition Specialist, Deborah Francis know all too well the importance of a 'good' resignation, so they're here to guide you through this article.

 Here's the five steps to always follow when resigning and creating a resignation letter.

-How to quit: before your formal resignation letter.
+Step 1: How to quit before your formal resignation letter.

-"Resigning is not easy; the stress and anxiety effects people, more than it should,” she says.
+"Resigning is not easy; the stress and anxiety impacts people, more than it should," says Nicolle.

 "I always recommend checking the period you're obliged to give notice, and then, with the right timing, verbally resigning to your manager first.
 Talk them through your reasons and thank them.
 Managers (even the not-so-great ones) will always have taught you valuable lessons, and good managers will have spent a great deal of time training you, helping you problem solve and focusing on your development."